Severi-Brauer varieties; a geometric treatment: Geometrically split vector bundles

 Technically it is better to work with a separable algebraic closure $ k^s$ instead of an algebraic closure $\bar k$.
-(Note that $\bar k=k^s$ if $\chr k=0$ or if $\chr k=0$ and $k$ is perfect.)
-We prove in Corollary \ref{split.lem.cor.3} and Aside \ref{stb.ks.say} that the two versions are equivalent for geometrically reduced and geometrically connected $k$-schemes.
+(Note that $\bar k=k^s$ if $\chr k=0$, or if $\chr k>0$ and $k$ is perfect.)
+We prove in (\ref{SB.triv.sc.cor}) that the two versions are equivalent.

-Our definition of twisted line bundles is related to but quite different from the notion of twisted coherent sheaves studied in \cite{MR2306170, MR2309155}. \end{defn}
+Our definition of twisted line bundles is related to, but quite different from, the notion of twisted coherent sheaves studied in \cite{MR2306170, MR2309155}. \end{defn}